 Can I still receive STI testing at Health Services?

-STI testing will be provided at Health Services on Tuesday and Wednesday during operating hours.
-A face covering is required for all visits.
+STI testing will be available at Health Services during all operating hours.

 Are counseling and career services offices going to be open for face to face appointments?

-Yes, students visiting the office of Counseling and Career Services (both sides) are encouraged to wear masks and social distance while receiving services.
+Yes.
+Masks are not required, but at-risk individuals are encouraged to wear masks.
 Hand sanitizer will be available in the waiting areas and individual offices.